mavas/mavas/writings/Portfolio.md

 The insructions at https://www.tensorflow.org/install didn’t work for me on any of my machines.
 Everything appeared to have been installed correctly, but when I started up the Python interpreter and tried to do `import tensorflow as tf`, I got an error which mentioned the word `AVX` in it, and then the interpreter segfaulted.
 Investigation revealed that it had something to do with the CPU architecture being used, combined with the Python wheel binary that was installed and being used.
 It turns out that the `pip` installation mechanism isn't smart enough to decide not to install something while considering CPU architecture.
 Part of solving the problem involved 1.) my already-present familiarity with the Gentoo operating system, and 2.) seeing this page: https://packages.gentoo.org/packages/sci-libs/tensorflow.
 That page confirms that `avx`/`avx2` is a Gentoo `USE` flag that can be turned on and off; so TF needs to be compiled __without__ AVX support, and, for some reason, the Python wheel installed on my system requires AVX.

-Of course I’m sure we all can agree: don’t try looking at ANY content in the github.com/tensorflow/tensorflow directory.
-You only want to USE TensorFlow: you don’t want to understand it, or deal with it.
+Of course I’m sure we all can agree: don’t try looking at ANY content in the [github.com/tensorflow/tensorflow](https://github.com/tensorflow/tensorflow/tree/master/tensorflow) directory.
+You only want to _USE_ TensorFlow: you don’t want to _understand_ it, or _deal_ with it (installation issues, etc.).
 So only do the work required to generate the wheel file that you need.

 So your goal is to get that Python Wheel file.
-I’ve found sources of them online thankfully, but I still have a space computer compiling TensorFlow just to see if I can get the best bin ary I can (the ones online use prior versions of TF).
+I’ve found sources of them online thankfully, but I still have a spare computer compiling TensorFlow just to see if I can get the best binary I can (the ones online use outdated versions of TF).

 It takes like a full 24 hours to compile TensorFlow.
 Sometimes the computer would freeze after 12 hours and you have to start it again, making sure that that doesn’t happen again the next time.
 I figured out the specific flags needed, and found 3 possible places to place them: `./configure` inputs, the `bazel` command line, and a `.tf_bazelrc` resource file.
 One thing that puts your mind at ease is that the time it takes to compile TensorFlow is nothing compared to the training time you’ll be doing anyway (lol).
 In other words, how long it takes to compile TensorFlow pales in comparison to how long it will take for TensorFlow to train on your data anyway, after you’re done compiling TensorFlow.

 - I got to understand [the TensorFlow developer Docker image](https://www.tensorflow.org/install/source#docker_linux_builds).
 Pretty nifty, and I can easily see how it can be industrialized in a cloud environment to of course build almost any combination of Python version and TensorFlow version, with or without AVX (or whatever compile-time option concerns you at the time).
 Too much work though and not necessary, ever since I learned/remembered that you just need a pre-compiled and compatible Python wheel file somewhere, and plenty of them are on GitHub from contributors working on the same thing I was tasked with – just get the wheel and get out.

 - I eventually remembered that you can find already-compiled wheels on GitHub, and I did find one that worked, but it’s for an older version of TensorFlow (2.5.1), and 2.8 is out right